scuzzydude/asimov/asimov.md

 ## Immaterial Genius

 In Basketball, there is a consensus opinion that Michael Jordan is the greatest of all time (GOAT).
-I happen to have a dissenting opinion and think that the GOAT is the only other player to win MVP and Defensive Player of the Year in the same year who was also drafted ahead of Jordan in the 1984 NBA draft.[^12] Others will argue that Bill Russell, Kareem Abdul-Jabbar or even Kobe Bryant or Lebron James is the GOAT.
+I happen to have a dissenting opinion and think that the GOAT is the only other player to win MVP and Defensive Player of the Year in the same year who was also drafted ahead of Jordan in the 1984 NBA draft.[^14] Others will argue that Bill Russell, Kareem Abdul-Jabbar, Kobe Bryant or Lebron James is the GOAT.
 And even though Basketball, like most sports, has statistics for every facet of the game, it's not an argument that can be easily won with just statistics and logic.
 The rules have changed over the years, players begin playing professionally at younger ages, and there is more global competition now than in earlier eras.
 Yet, we continue to debate it, and probably always will.

-The simple explanation is that the consensus majority that believe Michael Jordan is the GOAT value vanity, while the enlightened few, like myself and all of Nigeria, value basketball genius.[^13] If I were a billionaire, I might spend it all building an amusement park called *Dreamland* with rides with names like *Bamboozled* and *The Dream Shake*, and a full 3-D first person immersion of all of Olajuwon's greatest blocks and dunks against the stars of the 80s and 90s.
+The simple explanation is that the consensus majority that believe Michael Jordan is the GOAT value vanity, while the enlightened few, like myself and all of Nigeria, value basketball genius.[^15] If I were a billionaire, I might spend it all building an amusement park called *Dreamland* with rides with names like *Bamboozled* and *The Dream Shake*, and a full 3-D first person immersion of all of Olajuwon's greatest blocks and dunks against the stars of the 80s and 90s.
 Yet, as certain as I am that The Dream is the GOAT, *Dreamland* would be an act of vanity.
 Even though I am certain I'm right, nobody elected me the arbiter of basketball genius, it would be vain for me build this monstrosity.
 But also, very American.
 Since it would be in Houston, be bigger than Disney World, since everything is bigger in Texas.
-Yeah, Mike and Mickey, let\'s see what twenty or so years of me subsidizing[^14] destination vacations for the families of the world will do for that GOAT consensus.
+Yeah, Mike and Mickey, let\'s see what twenty or so years of me subsidizing[^16] destination vacations for the families of the world will do for that GOAT consensus.

 Consensus does not make genius.
 There is no consensus is to what makes a genius.

-###
+....Bonham here...Bonzo Prize....

 ###